Sunday, October 13, 2013

 sand slips through her fingers making a way to forgiveness

-her exhale of air pushes slowly slipping passed the Hassidim’s sway
+her exhale pushes slowly slipping passed the Hassidim’s sway

 I fall into her